srdnlen/srdnlenctf-2023_public/foren_Urban Odyssey/writeup.md

 c3JkbmxlbntiM18wbjNfZjB1cl90NGszX2IzdHczM25fbjN4dF80c2szZF93aDNyM180NTE0NX0=
 ```

-By examining the format of the strings, it becomes apparent that these strings are encrypted with base64 as well.
+By examining the format of the strings, it becomes apparent that these strings are encoded with base64 as well.
 After the decryption, you'll discover something intriguing: they resemble flag formats.

 For example;
 ```